This thick, richly-flavored vegan chili includes butternut squash and beans. Hearty, filling, and gluten-free.

 - 1/8-1/4 teaspoon chipotle chili powder or to taste

 - 1/2 cup water

-- Prepare the butternut squash (see discussion above), and set it aside.
-Heat a large, non-stick pot over medium-high heat, and add the onion and bell pepper.
+- Heat a large, non-stick pot over medium-high heat, and add the onion and bell pepper.
 Sauté until the onion is translucent and the pepper is soft, about 7-9 minutes.
 (You may add a little water to prevent sticking.)
 Add the garlic and sauté for 2 more minutes.

 - Add all the seasonings, and stir well to coat the vegetables.
 Stir in the tomatoes (and their juice), water, squash, salt, and pepper.
 Cover and reduce the heat to a simmer.
 Cook for 20 minutes.

 - Add the beans, and adjust the seasonings, if necessary.
 Cover and cook until the squash is tender but not falling apart (about 40 minutes).
 Serve in bowls, garnished with green onions.